postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 To validate code from a fabric, the steps are almost the same as from an aspect.
 The difference is that you do not create an aspect class but a fabric class.

 1. Create a fabric class by inheriting one of the following classes, according to the kind of declarations you want to validate:
-   * <xref:Metalama.Framework.Fabrics.TypeFabric> (the fabric class must be a nested class) to validate the nesting class;
+   * <xref:Metalama.Framework.Fabrics.TypeFabric> (the fabric class must be a nested class) to validate the containing class;
    * <xref:Metalama.Framework.Fabrics.NamespaceFabric> to validate the containing namespace;
    * <xref:Metalama.Framework.Fabrics.ProjectFabric> to validate the current project;
    * <xref:Metalama.Framework.Fabrics.TransitiveProjectFabric> to validate any project referencing the current project.